HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 - Be able to search for RXTE observations of a named source.
 - Understand how to retrieve the information necessary to access RXTE spectra stored in the HEASARC S3 bucket.
 - Be capable of downloading and visualizing retrieved spectra.
-- Perform basic spectral fits to the data, and explore how spectral properties change with time.
+- Perform basic spectral fits and explore how spectral properties change with time.

 ## Introduction